-1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, and successful completion of final year of two of three science courses (Biology, Chemistry or Physics) with a minimum grade of 60%.
+High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus one final year Mathematics, and successful completion of two of three final year Science courses (Biology, Chemistry or Physics) with a minimum grade of 60%.

-- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; - Successful completion of Foundation Year in Health Sciences.
+- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.

-- 1. A minimum of 60% on the University Math Placement Test: OR - 2.
-A valid SAT Report Form with minimum score of 480; OR - 3.
 Successful completion of Foundation Year in Health Sciences.

+- 1. A minimum of 60% on the University Math Placement Test; OR - A valid SAT Report Form with minimum score of 480; OR Successful completion of Foundation Year in Health Sciences

-- Admission is competitive.
+- 1. Admission is competitive.
 Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent) high school percentage, placement tests rankings, and admission priority category. - 2.
 Eligible applicants must have a valid Qatar driver's license.

-- Documented proof of completed immunizations and diagnostic tests as identified in the Student immunization form. - Documented proof of current Basic Life Support for Health Care Providers Level 3 certification at the time of enrolment or within one month of commencement of the program. - Students are responsible to maintain current immunizations and BLS certification throughout the duration of the program.
+- 1. Documented proof of completed immunizations and diagnostic tests as identified in the student immunization form. - 2.
+Documented proof of current Basic Life Support for Health Care Providers Level 3 certification at the time of enrolment or within one month of commencement of the program. - 3.
+Students are responsible to maintain current immunizations and BLS certification throughout the duration of the program.
 These requirements may change during the program as determined by the Qatar Ministry of Public Health and clinical partners hosting student placements. - 4.
 Personal Protective Equipment (PPE) such as approved uniforms including boots are needed for labs and clinical practicums. - 5.
-It is the student's responsibility to arrange transportation to and from clinical practicum sites. - Additional program costs may include textbooks and a mobile phone which supports access to specialized applications.
+It is the student's responsibility to arrange transportation to and from clinical practicum sites. - 6.
+Additional program costs may include textbooks and a mobile phone which supports access to specialized applications.

-Program Educational Objectives describe the knowledge, skills, and competencies a graduate can demonstrate within 2-3 years of graduation.
+Program Educational Objectives (PEOs) describe the knowledge, skills, and competencies a graduate can demonstrate within 2-3 years of graduation.